plebnet-dev/website/src/content/post/about.md

 **What sets us apart?**

-- **Mentorship and Guidance**: While there are many places bitcoin enthusiasts can congregate such as a local meetup or a bitdevs, how does one go from being a bitcoin enthusiast to an active bitcoin open source contributor?
+- **Mentorship and Guidance**: While there are many places bitcoin enthusiasts can gather such as a local meetup or a bitdevs, how does one go from being a bitcoin enthusiast to an open source contributor?

-  If you're not experienced in open source development, how do you navigate?
+  If you're not experienced, you might have a lot of questions, such as:

-  Who do you talk to in order to start contributing?
+  - How do I navigate open source development?
+  - Who would be able to give some good advice?
+  - How much time do I need to spend?

-  Where do you start contributing?
+  - Where to start contributing?

-  Which project is best for me to work on?

-  What skills do I need?
+  - What skills do I need?

   It can be both intimidating and confusing.
-To address this big gap, we created the plebnet.dev group so that new contributors can get some guidance and mentors can help direct newcomers the best way to contribute.
+To address this gap, we created the plebnet.dev group so that new folks can get some guidance.
+Mentors can help show newcomers the best way to contribute, perhaps even to their existing projects.
+For example, if you're an experienced contributor and have a project, you might want help with testing and with documentation.
+Maybe there's just too many good first issues and not enough hands to help.
+This is the place to grow future contributors!

-- **Active Building not Passive Learning**: One of the biggest road blocks in coding is getting stuck in tutorial hell and working in isolation while developing bad habits.
+- **Active Building not Passive Learning**: One of the biggest road blocks in learning how to code is getting stuck in tutorial hell and working in isolation while developing bad habits.
 An alternative way is to actively work together to build projects from the beginning and start contributing to real world projects as soon as possible.
 We're committed to the learn, build and feedback loop.

 ![FeedbackLoop]( /src/content/post/_images/prfeedback.png "Feedback Loop")